Our favourite places to stay on this sleepy Cebu island.

 Also read: These Stunning Batangas Resorts Offer Special Discounts for 2021

 Who wouldn’t know about the Banaue Rice Terraces?
-Apparently as amazing its feat as being hailed the “Eighth Wonder of the World,” this 2,000-year-old spectacle also made a cameo in the superhero film Avengers: Infinity Wars.
+Apparently, as amazing its feat as being hailed the “Eighth Wonder of the World,” this 2,000-year-old spectacle also made a cameo in the superhero film Avengers: Infinity Wars.
 Nearby, you’ll see the Batad Rice Terraces, a lesser-known but equally beautiful carving in the mountains of Ifugao.

 Many tourists flock to our beaches, but most Filipinos know that some of our gems lay up on the mountains.
-Ifugao, a landlocked province in the North, prides in being this treasure.
+Ifugao, a landlocked province in the North, prides on being this treasure.
 Aside from its awe-inspiring rice terraces, the province also bears the icy Tappiya Falls, the culturally rich Tam-An native village, the historical Philippine War Memorial Shrine, and so on.

 However hidden this province may be from urbanisation, it still cannot escape nature’s wrath.
 The Center for Environmental Geomatics – Manila Observatory named Ifugao as the most landslide-prone area in the Philippines.
 The province has seen incalculable casualties that were brought about by these landslide incidents.